-Step 4.
-Scroll down and click Company Profile.
+4) Scroll down and click Company Profile

-- If you request a product they (supplier A) cannot build, they will find another supplier (supplier B) that will build it for you, then B will then ship it back to A, who will then go ahead ship it to you or the Amazon fulfillment center.
+- If you request a product they cannot build, they will find another, second supplier to build it for you.
+Then this second supplier will ship it to them who will ship it to you or Amazon's fulfillment center.

 This means the price will go up.
 This supplier will charge more since they are also acting as a sourcing agent.
 You might think that's bad, but sometimes that makes sense.
 If you have more money than time, then you can pay them while you focus on building your business.